eldariont/svim/README.rst

 SVIM (pronounced *SWIM*) is a structural variant caller for long reads.
 It is able to detect, classify and genotype five different classes of structural variants.
-Unlike existing methods, SVIM integrates information from across the genome to precisely distinguish similar events, such as tandem and interspersed duplications and novel element insertions.
+Unlike existing methods, SVIM integrates information from across the genome to precisely distinguish similar events, such as tandem and interspersed duplications and insertions.
 In our experiments on simulated data and real datasets from PacBio and Nanopore sequencing machines, SVIM reached consistently better results than competing methods.
 Furthermore, it is unique in its capability of extracting both the genomic origin and destination of duplications.